Shaping the Constitution in Philadelphia

 It must have become obvious to Washington well before the Battle of Yorktown, that the Revolutionary War would not leave us with our problems solved.
 There was one brief moment as the British Army was withdrawing from Philadelphia in 1778 which seemingly justified boasts our troops had licked 'em.
 Just after the surrender of a whole British Army at the Battle of Saratoga, the British were also retreating from Philadelphia, and the Lord North offered generous peace terms through the Earl of Carlisle.
 No doubt the British public was restless after the Burgoyne defeat and the French alliance with America.
 Because the Carlisle episode is much more familiar in England than in America, perhaps it was a feint or a maneuver to embarrass the Earl of Carlisle or possibly just an exploration of the true state of affairs which were rumored about across a wide ocean.
 At any event, Gouverneur Morris was the visible American actor in this puzzling episode, but he must have been acting in concert with others.
 Lord North offered to give us our own elected parliament within a commonwealth; taxation with representation, no less.
 Morris seems to have dismissed this offer with contempt.
 But six more years of devastation ensued, surely convincing Washington that bitter defeat was still possible.
 That reality was concealed behind the graciousness of the French in allowing us to claim American troops had defeated the British at Yorktown.
 In fact, the preponderance of troop casualties, naval vessels and strategy had been French.
 The money had been mostly French as well.
 If that debt nearly bankrupted France, what might it have done to America?

 Washington had been an outstanding athlete, soldier, and farmer, but his many travels about the colonies convinced him something more than leadership was needed.
-And even warned him more was needed than a confederation so big others would leave it alone.
-National disorganization was just as bad after the Revolution as before.
-By 1787, Washington concluded the states just would not surrender power to a central national government unless the people forced them to give it up.
-Dire military predicaments were not guaranteed to transform flight into resolution.
-Peacetime also demonstrated another discouraging truth: meaningful improvement of the existing order meant the whole previous leadership class could be out of a job watching others make a batch of it because unfortunately, peace attracts mediocrity to political office.
-Prominent men in the community gathered in a Constitutional Convention recognized the advantages of Union and peaceful ways to maintain it.
-But after that transient moment when the memory of the war was fresh, politics could return to the mediocrities of a political class.
+You just can't defeat a powerful enemy with short enlistments which give soldiers a legal right to go home on the eve of battle, and no way for the central command to extend the enlistments.
+To this, Robert Morris added that you can't buy gunpowder without the central power to levy taxes to pay for them.
+Morris warned him more was needed than a confederation so big others would leave it alone.
+Even temporary power wasn't enough.
+National disorganization had been just as bad after the Revolution as before.
+By 1787, Washington concluded the states just would not surrender power to a central national government unless the people forced them to give it up, and after a brief patriotic fervor, the people mostly wanted to go home for spring plowing.
+Peacetime also demonstrated another discouraging truth: meaningful improvement of the existing order meant the whole previous leadership class might leave public service to less qualified leaders, watching peace attract mediocrity to political office.
+Prominent men in the community gathered in a Constitutional Convention recognized the advantages of Union and devising peaceful ways to maintain it.
+After that transient moment when the memory of the war was fresh, politics could return to the mediocrities of a political class.
 That's not exactly what is now meant by "We, the People", but it might have to serve.
 In Washington's view, the voice of the people usually echoed along the lines of Tell us what good it would do to upset the Articles of Confederation, otherwise leave them alone.
 If you propose the general shape of a new central government, first tell us what it can do better than the states.
 And then show us how to make dubious state politicians agree to it.
-The accents of hesitation and defeat echo.
+The accents of hesitation and defeat echo powerfully.

-The hideous French Revolution was soon to demonstrate how unwise it was to look for short-cuts; we needed a republic, not a stampeded democracy.
+The hideous French Revolution was soon to demonstrate how unwise it was to look for short-cuts; we need a republic, not a stampeded democracy.
 George Washington was unsure just what was needed, but he knew a few basic things with certainty.
 America needed a bargain which everyone was expected to keep.
-An amendment should be provided for, but make it difficult.
+A stronger central government should be provided for, and make it difficult to dissolve.

 |Posted by: How to get free followers | Feb 13, 2012 9:55 AM|